 You can check to see if your phone is unlocked at AT&T’s website.
 (You’ll need your IMEI number to check.)
 AT&T lets you unlock your iPhone if you meet these criteria.

 - Your iPhone’s been active for at least 60 days.
-(If it’s a device on AT&T’s prepaid service, it needs to be active for 6 months.)
+(If it’s a device on AT&T’s prepaid service, it needs to be active for at least 6 months.)

 - Your account can’t have a past-due balance.